apollographql/apollo-client-devtools/README.md

 #### Explorer network communication

-When requests are trigger by the user from Explorer, `sendExplorerRequest` in `explorerRelay.ts` dispatches an `EXPLORER_REQUEST` event which is picked up in `devtools.ts` and forwarded to the client.
+When requests are triggered by the user from Explorer, `sendExplorerRequest` in `explorerRelay.ts` dispatches an `EXPLORER_REQUEST` event which is picked up in `devtools.ts` and forwarded to the client.
 In `hook.ts` the `EXPLORER_REQUEST` message is listened for, and an operation is executed.
 When a response for this network request is recieved by the client, `EXPLORER_RESPONSE` is sent to the tab by the client in `hook.ts`.
 This message is forwarded in `tabRelay.ts` to the devtools, which calls `sendResponseToExplorer` which is picked up by `receiveExplorerResponses` called in `Explorer.tsx`.

 ### Debugging